 This unique program features four days of learning, exploration, and fun at the historic Roosevelt Lodge in Yellowstone.
 During the day, you will choose from a variety of full-day and half-day field trips.
 There are many ways to learn about the natural processes and experience the distinct feel of this special time of year.
-Trips will allow you to participate in vigorous guided hikes, search for wildlife in the early morning, enjoy easy geology strolls, take a photography tour, and do your own thing during downtime.
-Each evening, you will return to the Roosevelt Lodge, a rustic log outpost in the middle of Yellowstone's Northern Range.
-All field activities take place in small groups, however it is fine if you choose not to participate in arranged activities.
+Choose from activities such as vigorous guided hikes, wildlife watching in the early morning, an educational stroll, photography tours, or simply do your own thing during downtime.
+Each evening you will return to the Roosevelt Lodge, a rustic log outpost in the middle of Yellowstone's northern range.
+All field activities take place in small groups.

-Late afternoons and early evenings are reserved for rest and relaxation; you can read, have a drink on the Roosevelt porch, chat with other participants in the main lodge, or just take a nap.
+Late afternoons and early evenings are reserved for rest and reflection.
+Read, have a drink on the Roosevelt porch, chat with other participants in the main lodge, or relax in your cabin.
 Roosevelt Rendezvous creates a social atmosphere allowing participants to learn from each other and build lasting relationships with the park, as well as with each other.
-During the cocktail hour, naturalist guides introduce the next day's excursions and participants sign up for their chosen activity.
-Dinners are served buffet-style in the main lodge where participants exchange tales of the days' field trips and all enjoy good food and company in an historic environment.
+Every evening, Institute instructors introduce the next day's excursions and participants sign up for their chosen activity.
+Dinners are served buffet-style in the main lodge where participants exchange tales of the days' field trips and enjoy good food and company in an historic environment.
 Dinners are followed by evening educational presentations by Yellowstone geologists, wildlife biologists, historians, interpretive guides, or other fascinating guests.

-What's included?
+What's Included?

 Roosevelt Rendezvous includes four nights lodging in a private cabin at Roosevelt Lodge, all meals from dinner on Day 1 through breakfast on Day 5, instruction by Institute instructors, in-park transportation, and evening presentations.
-Each evening before dinner there will be a cocktail hour in the main lodge with a cash bar serving beer and wine.
+Each evening before dinner there will be a "cocktail hour" in the main lodge with a cash bar serving beer and wine.
 Any gratuities, including gratuities for instructors, are discretionary.